Skip to main content

 • Bone marrow aspiration and biopsy: The removal of bone marrow, blood, and a small piece of bone by inserting a needle into the hipbone or breastbone.
 A pathologist views the bone marrow, blood, and bone under a microscope to look for abnormal cells.

 EnlargeBone marrow aspiration and biopsy; drawing shows a patient lying face down on a table and a bone marrow needle being inserted into the hip bone.
-Inset shows the bone marrow needle being inserted through the skin into the bone marrow of the hip bone.
+An inset shows a close up of the needle being inserted through the skin and hip bone into the bone marrow.

 One of the following tests may be done on the samples of blood or bone marrow tissue that are removed: